OUT OF THIN AIR

 RESIDENZPFLICHT

-The artist group msk7 presents works which have been realised during the first instalment of Residenzpflicht, a scholarship program in which artists live and work with the residents of a Modular Accommodation for Refugees (MUF) in Berlin.
+The artist collective msk7 presents works created during the first edition of Residenzpflicht, a scholarship program in which artists live and work alongside residents of Berlin’s Modular Accommodation for Refugees (MUF).

 TRANSPRESENCE

-Transpresence brings artists from the Kontext Residency program, which took place in Siberia earlier this year, to Studio 4413 in Saint Petersburg.
-The event is curated by Mariya Dimitrieva and generously supported by Dekabristen e.V.
-Berlin.
+Transpresence presents artists from the Kontext Residency program, which took place in Siberia earlier in 2019, at Studio 4413 in Saint Petersburg.
+The event is curated by Mariya Dimitrieva and generously supported by Dekabristen e.V., Berlin, with funding from the German Federal Foreign Office.

 ARTIST TALK

-You are cordially invited to join us for an artist talk with Sebastian Acker, marking the end of his Residenzpflicht residency.
-The artist is interested in the refugee shelter as a transitional place, a temporary home.
-The green screen he set up on the courtyard enabled photo and video works in which the background can be digitally removed and substituted by other places.
+Join us for an artist talk with Sebastian Acker, marking the conclusion of his Residenzpflicht residency.
+The artist explores the refugee shelter as a transitional space, a temporary home.
+A green screen installed in the courtyard enabled photo and video works in which the background can be digitally removed and replaced by other locations.

 RESIDENZPFLICHT SCHOLARHIP

-Sebastian Acker is the 5th holder of the Residenzpflicht Scholarship.
-Initiated by the artist group msk7 and supported by the Berlin Senate, the aim of the project is to temporarily open the self-contained refugee shelters to approaches and developments in contemporary art.
-10 Modular Accommodations for Refugees (MUF) in Berlin will be extended alternately and temporarily by an additional mobile module, in which 10 international grant-holders will live and work artistically for one month.
+Sebastian Acker is the fifth recipient of the Residenzpflicht Scholarship.
+Initiated by the artist collective msk7 and supported by the Berlin Senate, the program temporarily opens self-contained refugee shelters to contemporary artistic approaches and developments.
+Ten Modular Accommodations for Refugees (MUF) in Berlin are extended alternately with an additional mobile module, where ten international grant-holders live and work artistically for one month.

 FUNERAL OF PRISTINE WILDERNESS

-Join us for a two-day festival with the artists who participated in the Kontext Residency program in Siberia’s Pribaikalsky National Park.
-On August 3, Sebastian Acker invites you to take part in Funeral of Pristine Wilderness, a ceremonial procession into the forest to commemorate the death of nature that is untouched by humans.
-Meeting: 3pm outside the church.
+Join us for a two-day festival with the artists of the Kontext Residency program in Siberia’s Pribaikalsky National Park.
+On August 3, Sebastian Acker invites participants to Funeral of Pristine Wilderness, a ceremonial procession into the forest commemorating the death of nature untouched by humans.
+Meeting point: 3 pm outside the church.

-Kontext is curated by Mariya Dmitrieva and supported by Dekabristen e.V.
+The Kontext Residency is curated by Mariya Dimitrieva and supported by Dekabristen e.V., Berlin.

 MAY THE BRIDGES I BURN LIGHT THE WAY AT MANIFESTA